srcfl/srcful-documentation/docs/overview.md

 ### What is Sourceful?

-Sourceful is an innovative platform designed to accelerate and facilitate the expansion of renewable energy sources.
-Our mission is to build the world's largest decentralized virtual power plant (VPP) by connecting Distributed Energy Resources (sush as solar plants and battery storage) into a unified, decentralized network.
+Sourceful is an innovative energy network designed to accelerate and cordinate the expansion of renewable energy sources.
+Our mission is to build the world's largest decentralized virtual power plant (VPP) by connecting Distributed Energy Resources (sush as solar plants and battery storage).

 **Our mission: Accelerate solar power and stabilize the energy grid.**